 Getting the best from your horse by relieving pain, preventing injury, maximising movement, performance and health.

 Your horse needs to be in the best possible condition to perform at their full potential.
-A tailored individual programme of regular osteopathic treatment alongside, regular stretching, exercises and appropriate schooling, the use of correctly fitting tack and a correct rider position can all help to achieve this, making the difference you’re looking for.
+An individually tailored programme of regular osteopathic treatment can help achieve this alongside regular stretching, exercises, appropriate schooling, correctly fitting tack and rider position.

 When should I contact an Equine Osteopath?

-You should contact a Qualified Equine Osteopath if your horse is not performing at its best, develops any unusual problems, different behaviour patterns and has had a consultation with a veterinary surgeon to rule out any pathological problems.
+You should contact a qualified Equine Osteopath if your horse is not performing at its best, develops any unusual problems, different behaviour patterns or has had a consultation with a veterinary surgeon ruling out any pathological problems.

 How many treatments will my horse need?

-This depends on what is being treated and the history of your horse.
-However, more details about this after the initial consultation and treatment will be provided.
-In general, back problems require 3 to 4 treatments and yearly maintenance check-ups are sometimes advisable as a means of preventative care; to improve mobility and movement which will then minimise the re-occurrence of injury.
+This depends on what condition is being treated and your horse’s history.
+More details after the initial consultation and treatment will be provided.
+In general, back problems require 3 to 4 treatments.
+Yearly maintenance check-ups are sometimes advisable as a means of preventative care to improve mobility and movement which will then minimise the re-occurrence of injury.

 How long does the treatment take?

-The first treatment usually lasts approximately an hour, with follow-up treatments around 30-40 minutes.
+The first treatment usually lasts approximately 45 minutes, with follow-up treatments around 20-30 minutes.

 Should my horse be checked regularly?

-Yes, ideally horses in work should be checked on a regular basis – at least 3 to 4 times a year.
-I strongly recommend any new horse be checked immediately after purchase, to identify any problems that could benefit from preventative care.
+Yes.
+Ideally horses in work should be checked on a regular basis – at least 3 to 4 times a year.
+I strongly recommend checking any new horse immediately after purchase, to identify any problems that could benefit from preventative care.
 Osteopaths are trained to detect early changes in the musculo-skeletal system which could result in discomfort if treatment is delayed.

 Should I consult my vet?